bespon/bespon_website/docs/spec_overview.md

 An implementation may provide optional, non-default support for additional types.
 The exact set of recommended optional types, and their precise definition, may be revised in the future; this is not guaranteed to be stable.
+Even once the set of recommended optional types stabilizes, implementations may support additional, optional, language-specific data types that are in common use; for example, the Python implementation provides optional support for tuples.

 ### Numbers